Sabatinca aurella

 Sabatinca aurella is a species of moth of the family Micropterigidae.
 It is endemic to New Zealand.
-The larvae of this species is variable in appearance but tends to be coloured yellow-green with greyish patches.
+The larvae of this species are variable in appearance but tend to be coloured yellow-green with greyish patches.
 The adults of the species have a pale golden appearance with silver or purple coloured bars on the forewings.
-The moth has an approximate wingspan of around 1cm.
+The moth has an approximate wingspan of around 1 cm.
 This species is found from the Coromandel Peninsula to the Fox Glacier and is on the wing from September to January.
 A larval host species is the liverwort Heteroscyphus lingulatus.
-The preferred habitat of this species is at higher altitudes than other New Zealand endemic species in this genus and it tends to prefer forest or sub alpine grass or scrubland.
+The preferred habitat of this species is at higher altitudes than other New Zealand endemic species in this genus; and the moth tends to prefer forest or subalpine grass or scrubland.